There are so many opinions about millennials and how they are either shaping or destroying our economy.

 While overgeneralizing a select group is rarely accurate, in order to understand millennial spending habits and risks, we have to examine the actual age range and economic climate surrounding the individuals called “millennials.”

-Who Qualifies As a Millennial? / Who Are The Millennials?
+Who Qualifies As a Millennial and Who Are The Millennials?

-There are conflicting opinions about the actual age range of millennials.
-Some say that people born between the early 1980s – early 2000s are categorized as millennials, while the majority agrees that those born between the 1980s- mid 1990s are millennials.
+For years, there was conflicting opinions about the actual age range of millennials.
+Some said that people born between the early 1980s – early 2000s are categorized as millennials, while the majority agrees that those born between the 1980s - mid 1990s are millennials.

-We put the exact date range of millennials as those who are 18-35 today - basically today's high school graduates to 35 year olds.
+However, as the Census Bureau and major organizations have picked up a specific convention, we put the exact date range of millennials as those who are 26 to 41 today - basically today's recent college graduates to 41 year olds.
 That's a big, big range.

-Although there is no consensus on the exact years the actual generations begin and end, millennials are usually born between 1980 through 1998.
-They were born before computers and cell phones became widespread.
+Millennials are typically defined as being born before computers and cell phones became widespread.
 But it's important to note that there are really three groups of millennials: those that graduated before the Great Recession, those that graduated during the Great Recession, and post-recession graduates.
 This has directly impacted the average millennial net worth.

 Aside from technology and the recession of 2008, the events of September 11, 2001, also known as “9/11” was the most generation defining moment for millennials in the United States.
-The reasoning for the cut off date of millennials stems from the theory that individuals born after 2000 were not old enough to understand or be impacted by 9/11.
+T

 Millennials have a tendency to spend money on experiences rather than material possessions.
 These “experience” centered spending habits have allowed for the creation and growth of businesses such as Airbnb, which are centered around avoiding high hotel costs.